UK Car Market Statistics: Used and New Car Sales in Q4 2025 and Q1 2026

-Our UK car market statistics guide provides the latest insights for automotive journalists, industry insiders, and informed consumers.
+Our quarterly UK car market statistics guide provides the latest insights for automotive journalists, industry insiders, and informed consumers.

 Get a free valuation